arduino/ArduinoCore-samd/README.md

 13. You can now upload your own sketch.

 ## SAM-BA USB CDC Bootloader (Arduino Zero compatible)

-The SAM-BA bootloader has both a CDC USB interface, and a UART interface (TX: pin 10, RX: pin 11).
+The SAM-BA bootloader has both a CDC USB interface, and a UART interface (MT-D21E: TX: pin 10, RX: pin 11).
 It is compatible with the Arduino IDE (Zero compatible), or it can be used with the Bossac tool standalone.
 Under Arduino, auto-reset is supported (automatically runs the bootloader while the sketch is running) as well as automatic return freom reset.
 The SAM-BA bootloader described here adds to the Arduino version, which in